ibm-cloud-docs/containers/lb-v2.md

             service.kubernetes.io/ibm-load-balancer-cloud-provider-ipvs-scheduler: "rr"
         spec:
           type: LoadBalancer
           selector:
             app: nginx
           ports:
            - protocol: TCP
              port: 8080
              targetPort: 8080 # Optional.
 By default, the `targetPort` is set to match the `port` value unless specified otherwise.
           externalTrafficPolicy: Local
         ```
         {: codeblock}

-    3. Optional: Make your NLB service available to only a limited range of IP addresses by specifying the IPs in the `spec.loadBalancerSourceRanges` field. `loadBalancerSourceRanges` is implemented by `kube-proxy` in your cluster via Iptables rules on worker nodes.
+    3. Optional: Make your NLB service available to only a limited range of IP addresses by specifying the IPs in the `spec.loadBalancerSourceRanges` field. `loadBalancerSourceRanges` is implemented by `kube-proxy` in your cluster by using iptables rules on worker nodes.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/){: external}.

     4. Create the service in your cluster.